Copyright in Performance

 Co-ownership of sound recordings

-In relation to an audio recording of a live performance, performers share ownership in the copyright of the recording made, provided the recording was made after January 2005.
+When an audio recording is made of a live performance, the performers share ownership in the copyright of the recording, provided the recording was made after January 2005.

-For instance, when an artist and their band record their latest hit, everyone contributing to this live performance – the singer, guitarist and other musicians – all share half of the copyright in that performance.
-The recording studio usually owns the other half.
+For instance, when an artist and their band record a song, everyone contributing to this live performance owns a share of the copyright in that performance.
+The recording studio usually owns a share as well.

-Performers should note that copyright arrangements can be varied by a contract between the parties or through employment agreements, and whether or not the sound recording is commissioned.
+Performers should note that copyright arrangements can be varied by a contract between the parties or through employment agreements, and may be affected by whether or not the sound recording was commissioned.

 Moral rights